RagedUnicorn/wow-classic-pvpwarn/DEVELOPMENT.md

 ###### Filter Unwanted missType

-PVPWarn filters unwanted missType.
+PVPWarn filters unwanted missTypes.
 See above for supported missTypes.
 As an example completely absorbing a spell such as `Cone of Cold` with a `Power Word: Shield` is in the eyes of PVPWarn not an avoid.
 By filtering `ABSORB` those events will not be processed.

 ###### Filter Unsuported missType for Spell